ga4gh-beacon/beacon-v2/docs/roles.md

 ## Stakeholder

 !!!
 Danger "Stakeholder"
-    * Beacon v2 Model domain
-        * Entry Types
-        * Datasets & Cohorts
-        * Filters
-    * Framework Features
-        * Granularity & security
-        * Protocol/Query basics
-        * Filters
-        * Alternative schemas
     * Integration into GA4GH
-    * Leveraging Fwk in other domains
+    * Leveraging The Beacon Framework in other domains
     * Success Stories:
         * Implementations
         * Real world data